-...a case of

-having a split

-mind with God

-and work on

-opposing sides.

-In this belief, the spiritual aspect of life involves activities like church (when we make it), prayer (when we are in a tight jam), and possibly reading our Bible (if we are really "religious").
+A Monday Morning Atheist is living with a kind of "spiritual schizophrenia," a case of having a split mind with God and work on opposing sides.
+This spiritual schizophrenia comes from a false belief that life divides neatly into different compartments it), prayer (when we are in a tight jam), and possibly reading our Bible (if we are really "religious").
 Other spiritual activities like serving the homeless or short-term missions may also qualify.
 But thinking that these types of activities are the only things that really matter to God is a mistake.
 Today we too often see our job purely as an earthly enterprise, and we rarely see any spiritual component at all.
 We need to absorb a truth that teacher and author A. W. Tozer once expressed this way: "It is not what a man does that determines whether his work is sacred or secular, but why he does it."